Old Burying Ground (Halifax, Nova Scotia): History

-There are also 167 recorded Blacks buried in the graveyard, all with unmarked graves.
+There are also 167 recorded Black people buried in the graveyard, all with unmarked graves.
 (There is a grave marker, however, of the Huntingdonian Missionary who taught at the first school for Black students in Halifax, Reverend William Furmage.)
-Blacks arrived with New England Planters.
-During the arrival of the Planters, there were 54 Blacks in Halifax.
-7 Blacks were buried in the cemetery from 1763 to 1775.
+Black people arrived with New England Planters.
+During the arrival of the Planters, there were 54 Black people in Halifax.
+7 were buried in the cemetery from 1763 to 1775.
 Black Nova Scotians also arrived in Halifax with Boston Loyalists after the evacuation of Boston in 1776.
-During this period, 18 Blacks were buried in the cemetery (1776–1782).
-Seventy-three free Black Nova Scotians (and no slaves) also arrived in Halifax with the New York Loyalists after evacuation from New York in 1783.
-Of the 73 Blacks who arrived from New York, there were 4 burials that happened during this time period.
-Rev. John Breynton reported that in 1783 he baptized 40 Blacks and buried many because of disease.
+During this period, 18 Black people were buried in the cemetery (1776–1782).
+Seventy-three free Black immigrants (and no slaves) also arrived in Halifax with the New York Loyalists after evacuation from New York in 1783.
+Of the 73 who arrived from New York, there were 4 burials that happened during this time period.
+Rev. John Breynton reported that in 1783 he baptized 40 Black people and buried many because of disease.
 Between the years 1792–1817 there are no recorded burials of Black Nova Scotians.
 The largest number of burials happen in the 1820s (72 graves), presumably the graves of the 155 Black Refugees who arrived in Halifax during the War of 1812.

 The last erected and most prominent burial marker is the Welsford-Parker Monument, a Triumphal arch standing at the entrance to the cemetery commemorating British victory in the Crimean War.
 This is the first public monument built in Nova Scotia and is the fourth oldest war monument in Canada.
 It is also the only monument to the Crimean War in North America.
 The arch was built in 1860, 16 years after the cemetery had officially closed.
 The arch was built by George Lang and is named after two Haligonians, Major Augustus Frederick Welsford and Captain William Buck Carthew Augustus Parker.
 Both Nova Scotians died in the Battle of the Great Redan during the Siege of Sevastopol (1854–1855).
 This monument was the last grave marker in the cemetery.

 In 1938, the Grand Lodge of Massachusetts presented and dedicated a granite monument to Erasmus James Philipps, who is the earliest known settler of Nova Scotia (c.
 1721) to be buried in the cemetery.
 He was also the founder of Freemasonry in present-day Canada (1737).